sammuelyee/docs/cartodb-editor.md

 - **Label Halo**
 Change the color and width of the outline around your text.
 This can be helpful for increasing readability.

-Refer to [CartoCSS documentation](http://docs.cartodb.com/cartodb-editor.html#cartocss) for an explanation of marker fill, marker size, and marker stroke.
+See [CartoCSS Marker Properties](#markers) for a description of marker fill, marker size, and marker stroke.

 #### Choropleth
 Thematic map with regions in different colors in proportion to the data.